mweidner037/list-positions/README.md

 <a id="newMeta"></a>
 **Multiple users** Suppose you have multiple users and a single list order, e.g., a collaborative text editor.
 Any time a user creates a new Position by calling `list.insertAt`, `list.insert`, or `list.order.createPositions`, they might create a new bunch.
 Other users must learn of the new bunch's BunchMeta before they can use the new Position.

 One option is to always send AbsPositions over the network instead of Positions.
 Use `list.order.abs` and `list.order.unabs` to translate between the two.
-This is almost as simple as using [AbsList and AbsPosition](#abslist-and-absposition), but with the same cost in metadata overhead - in our [list CRDT benchmarks](./benchmark_results.md#abspositioncrdt), it has about 2.5x larger network messages than the second option below.
-However, the messages are still small in absolute terms (216.2 bytes/op). <!-- TODO: replicaID rotation benchmarks will make this worse. -->
+This is almost as simple as using [AbsList and AbsPosition](#abslist-and-absposition), but with the same cost in metadata overhead - in our [text CRDT benchmarks](./benchmark_results.md#abstextcrdt), it has about 2.5x larger network messages than the second option below.
+However, the messages are still small in absolute terms (216 bytes/op). <!-- TODO: replicaID rotation benchmarks will make this worse. -->

 A second option is to distribute a new BunchMeta immediately when it is created, before/together with its new Position.
 For example: